SEKOIA-IO/forward-events-to-sekoiaio/README.md

 # Forward events to SEKOIA.IO

-This script helps to send events from a file to SEKOIA.IO.
+This script helps to send events from a file (line-oriented) to SEKOIA.IO.

 ## Requirements